gini/gini-vision-lib-ios/Documentation/source/Updating to 3.2.md

 GiniVision 3.2 introduces several new features and changes, empowering your app and improving the user experience.

-This guide is provided in order to ease the transition of existing applications using _GiniVision_.
+This guide is provided in order to ease the transition of existing applications using _GiniVision_ with a version lower than 3.2.

 ## Breaking Changes